-- Rinse off the kayak with the hose, being sure to get into every nook and cranny.
+- Rinse off the kayak with a hose, being sure to get into every nook and cranny.

-- Open the drainage plug and empty all water.
+- Open the drainage plug and empty any standing water.
 Be sure that any excess water is wiped down.

 - Bring the boat back into a sunny location and allow the boat to dry completely.
-Don’t forget to open any storage spaces so they can dry.
+Remember to open any storage spaces so they can dry.

-When it comes to storing a kayak outside, many people make the mistake of wrapping the entire boat in a tarp and leaving it outside.
+When it comes to storing a kayak outside, many people make the mistake of wrapping the entire boat in a tarp and plopping it outside.
 The problem with this is that moisture can get underneath the tarp and cause the kayak to get musty.
 (That won’t be a fun experience to deal with when kayak season starts up again!)

 If you plan to store your kayak outdoors during the off-season, don’t wrap it too tightly with a tarp.
-Instead, create a sheltered area that you can store the kayak under.
+Instead, create a sheltered area where you can store the kayak under.
 A simple way to do this is to create a tent-like structure using a tarp and some PVC pipe.
-The tent shape lets the water drain off the sides of the tarp, leaving your kayak protected and untouched.
+The tent shape lets any rain or excess water drain right off the sides of the tarp, leaving your kayak protected and untouched.

 To protect the inside of your kayak from rodents or pests, pay close attention to the cockpit.
 Consider purchasing a specially made cover that tightly wraps around this area.
 Toss in some moisture-absorbing packets before sealing off the interior with a cover.